vitormalencar/catalinpit/README.md

 * MongoDB
 * TailwindCSS

-I create tech content, mostly about Web Development and JavaScript.
-I also talk about other topics than coding.
+I create tech content, mostly about Web Development and JavaScript, **but** I also talk about other topics than coding.
 I'd advise you to subscribe to stay up-to-date!

 I managed to create an online presence with my [Blog](https://catalins.tech) and [YouTube](https://catalins.tech/youtube) channel, which are accessed by more than 3500 people monthly.
 Looking forward to reaching and helping more people by sharing my knowledge.